 Addiction is a disease that consumes not only the life of the addict, but also everyone in that person's life.
-The staff at Hope House Treatment Center understands the difficulties that families in crisis face and recognizes the value of maintaining healthy and supportive relationships while in treatment.
+The staff at Hope House Treatment Centers understand the difficulties that families in crisis face and recognize the value of maintaining healthy and supportive relationships while in treatment.
 Whether it's dropping a note of encouragement in the mail, visiting with a loved one, or attending one of our Family Education Program sessions, we understand the commitment needed to facilitate a loved one's recovery.

-Our two facilities are conveniently located just minutes away from Historic Downtown Annapolis and we're just a short car ride away from Baltimore's Inner Harbor, Washington, D.C., and all surrounding airports.
-For more information regarding local accomodations, please visit the links to the right.
+Our two facilities are conveniently located just minutes away from Historic Downtown Annapolis and we are just a short car ride away from Baltimore's Inner Harbor, Washington, D.C., and all surrounding airports.
+For more information regarding local accommodations, please visit the links to the right.

 POLICIES AND GUIDELINES

 Visitation hours are every Saturday afternoon from 1-3pm.
 Guests are limited to three (3) family members or friends per week.
 Your patient's counselor will ask for his/her list of visitors on Friday afternoon.
 Your name must be on the visitation list in order to participate.
 Visitation is not permitted during the first week of treatment or if the patient is still on detox.

 On visitation days, visitors should plan to arrive at 12:45pm to register and sign the required confidentiality form.
 Please leave personal items such as purses, backpacks, cameras and cell phones in your vehicle - they are not permitted in our building during visiting hours.
 If a package is brought for a patient, it must be checked in at the front desk for inspection by Hope House Treatment Centers staff.
 Additionally, Hope House requires all visitors to participate in a mandatory educational presentation beginning at 1pm; visitation with your loved one follows at 2pm.
 Please note that if visitors are not present for the educational session, they will not be able to visit that day.